99degree/linux/README.md

 i assumed they are.
 It is nice to use my github nickname 99degree as copyright reference (and include full identification as [6] too).

 ## PostmarkerOS image download for Miatoll
-A dual boot Lineageos and postmarketos is available for Joyeuse[9].
+A dual boot Lineageos on ufs and postmarketos on sdcard is available for Joyeuse[9].
 And the pmOS binary release is at here[10] for download.
 Further trial of booting Android out of sdcard is under attempt, but failed as result boot media not found in first-stage-init.
 Again, a cloud build bundle with custom postmarketOS is available for rought testing at [10]

+## Afterward
 Please also Feel free to get a glimpse of my youtube channel [7] for Meizu E3 porting LOS-17, and not-that-active twitter [8]

  - [1] https://github.com/torvalds/linux